marieval/my-way-to-coding-2022/README.md

 ## Intro
 In 2017 (during my maternity leave) I came across web development and enjoyed learning how to build webpages from scratch.
 It was like magic! :-) When I later came to JavaScript, I was excited even more.
 I love to think about what needs to be done, plan how to do it, how to divide it into smaller logical chunks, how these influence each other.

-I wanted to see also the bigger picture and understand how all the things work together, so I learned also basics of other connected technologies on the backend.
+I wanted to see the bigger picture and understand how all the things work together, so I learned also basics of other connected technologies on the backend.

 I learned mostly from various online courses (Udemy, FreeCodeCamp, Codecademy and others), and later (when the family-situation allowed it) also in-site courses (mostly by Czechitas) and attended frontend-meetups.

-During my way I learned about:
+During my way I learned:
 - HTML5, CSS3, Sass
 - JavaScript
 - React